ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/MeshWorkflowStep.md

 ### MeshWorkflowStep.AddControl(type: [Ansys.Mechanical.DataModel.MechanicalEnums.MeshWorkflow.ControlType](../../../Mechanical/DataModel/MechanicalEnums/MeshWorkflow/ControlType.md#ansys.mechanical.stubs.v241.Ansys.Mechanical.DataModel.MechanicalEnums.MeshWorkflow.ControlType))

-Adds a MeshWorkflowControl node as child node of the ‚ÄúStep‚Äù tree node.
+Adds a MeshWorkflowControl node as child node of the ìStepî tree node.
 This control node can be created under any step node.
 This node is created to set properties that are required for executing an operation.

 <!-- !! processed by numpydoc !! -->